 • Lockheed T-33A-1-LO “Shooting Star” (AF 53-4914, c/n 580-8253)

-We need quality photos of the aircraft at this location.
-If you can help, please let us know via the "Contact Us" link below.
+We need photos of these aircraft.
+If you can help, please let us know via the “Contact Us” link.

 1. Wikipedia, Highland, Illinois